 3 Differences Between Being In Love And Loving Someone

-For most of us, it’s difficult to understand the difference between being in love with someone and loving them.
-Being in love can be a result of obsession and infatuation.
-You desire to be with them all the time.
-But when you love someone, you want them to be happy, whether you are with them or not.
+For most of us, it’s difficult to understand the difference between being in love and loving someone.
+Being in love can be a result of obsession and infatuation; you desire to be with them all the time.
+But when it comes to loving someone, you want them to be happy, whether you are with them or not.

 We are never taught about being in love growing up.
 It’s mind-blowing that we receive zero formalized training around arguably the most significant area of our entire lives.